cosmos/ibc-go/docs/docs/01-ibc/13-best-practices.md

 ## Identifying legitimate channels

 Identifying which channel to use can be difficult as it requires verifying information about the chains you want to connect to.
 Channels are based on a light client.
-A chain can be uniquely identifier by its chain-id, validator set pairing.
-It is unsafe to rely only on the chain-id.
+A chain can be uniquely identified by its chain ID, validator set pairing.
+It is unsafe to rely only on the chain ID.
-Any user can create a client with any chain-id, but only the chain with correct validator set and chain-id can produce headers which would update that client.
+Any user can create a client with any chain ID, but only the chain with correct validator set and chain ID can produce headers which would update that client.

 Which channel to use is based on social consensus.
 The desired channel should have the following properities:

 - based on a valid client (can only be updated by the chain it connects to)
 - has sizable activity
 - the underlying client is active